andrewdavidmackenzie/flow/README.md

 Apart from this README, I have written pretty extensive documentation in a "guide" or book ([Table of Contents](SUMMARY.md)), using Markdown and mdbook.
-That describes writing flows, using flow, general ideas, the standard library functions, the samples etc. It's hard to keep up to date but I try and am always generating GH issues for myself to improve it!
+That describes writing flows, using flow, general ideas, the standard library functions, the examples etc. It's hard to keep up to date but I try and am always generating GH issues for myself to improve it!
 It doesn't go into two many details on the implementation, to reduce the burden of keeping it up to date.

 The docs combine Markdown files from the code repos, Markdown files in the docs folder, and code docs